model-bakers/model_bakery/docs/source/recipes.rst

         name=cycle(names)
     )

-*Baker* will use the next value in the *iterator* every time you create a model from the recipe.
+Model Bakery will use the next value in the *iterator* every time you create a model from the recipe.

 Sequences in recipes
 --------------------

-Sometimes, you have a field with an unique value and using `make` can cause random errors.
+Sometimes, you have a field with an unique value and using ``make`` can cause random errors.
 Also, passing an attribute value just to avoid uniqueness validation problems can be tedious.
-To solve this you can define a sequence with `seq`
+To solve this you can define a sequence with ``seq``

 .. code-block:: python